garrandall/popular-music-data/tracks/man-in-the-mirror-glee-cast.md

 I'm starting with the man in the mirror ( Oh yeah)
-I'm asking him to change his ways ( change his ways) And no message could have been any clearer ( Ooh ooh) If you wanna make the world a better place
+I'm asking him to change his ways ( change his ways) And no message could have been any clearer ( Oh oh)
+If you wanna make the world a better place
 Take a look at yourself, and then make a change ( Come on!)